-The council adopted the Cultural Historical Inventory, Values, Expectations and Measures Map as the basis for the municipality of Aalten's archaeology policy.
-This is in response to the Archaeological Preservation Act (Wamz).
+The council adopted the Cultural-Historical Inventory, Values, Expectations, and Measures Map as the basis for the archaeological policy of the municipality of Aalten.
+This was done in response to the Archaeological Monuments Act (Wamz).

-Vestigia BV Archeologie & Cultuurhistorie conducted an archaeological and cultural history inventory for the entire territory of Aalten and subsequently translated it into an archaeological values and expectations map and an archaeological measures map based on it.
-On the measures map, the municipality of Aalten is divided into 8 categories.
-The council linked the following measures to these 8 categories:
+Vestigia BV Archeology & Cultural History conducted an archaeological and cultural-historical inventory for the entire territory of Aalten and subsequently translated this into an archaeological value and expectations map and an archaeological measures map based on it.
+On the measures map, the municipality of Aalten is divided into eight categories.
+The council has linked the following measures to these eight categories:

 1. Legally protected archaeological monument: licensing through the national government (RCE);